nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. Actor enters a alias command and specify the name and new alias name of the command
+1. Actor enters an alias command followed by the original command
-2. System alias the command
+2. System stores the new alias
 3. System shows a feedback message (“The command <original-command> can now be keyed in as <new-command>”)
 4. Use case ends.